Table of Contents

 If you want to allow users to activate/deactivate the installed plugins, you should configure your Network Admin settings.

 And then tick Enable Administration menus – Plugins options.
-This gives you access to restrictions of a particular blog, where you can tick “Plugins” to allow users activate and deactivate the plugins.
+This gives you access to restrictions of a particular blog, where you can tick “Plugins” to allow users to activate and deactivate the plugins.

 Please note that this option is foremost controlled by WordPress, so if the user role of the created demo site is not Administrator, the plugins won’t be visible for a demo user in a sandbox.
 So make sure to set a preferable user role for the sandbox: